 XenApp and XenDesktop give administrators granular control over users by applying policies at different levels of the network — from the local level to the Organizational Unit level.
 This control of policies determines if a user, device, or groups of users and devices can connect, print, copy/paste, or map local drives, which could minimize security concerns with third-party contingency workers.
 Administrators can also use the Desktop Lock feature so end users can only use the virtual desktop while preventing any access to the local operating system of the end-user device.

-Administrators can increase security on XenApp or XenDesktop by configuring the Site to use the Transport Layer Security (TLS) protocol of the Controller or between end users and Virtual Delivery Agents (VDA).
-The protocol can also be enabled on a Site to provide server authentication, data stream encryption, and message integrity checks for a TCP/IP connection.
+Administrators can increase security on XenApp or XenDesktop by configuring the Site to use the Secure Sockets Layer (SSL) security protocol of the Controller or between end users and Virtual Delivery Agents (VDA).
+Transport Layer Security (TLS) security protocol can also be enabled on a Site to provide server authentication, data stream encryption, and message integrity checks for a TCP/IP connection.

 XenApp and XenDesktop also support multifactor authentication for Windows or a specific application.
 Multifactor authentication could also be used to manage all resources delivered by XenApp and XenDesktop.
 These methods include: